jidicula/da-vinci/README.md

 1. Visit https://www.reddit.com/prefs/apps
 2. Click "create (another) app" button at very bottom
 3. Select the "script" option and fill in the fields with anything
+4. Add other usernames as developers to the app.

 # Usage